phs928/portfolio/README.md

 # Hyesoo's portfolio for data science

-Practice projects - using R, Python, SQL
+Practice coding for data science - with R, Python, SQL